kanwaltariq0327-del/Git-GitHub-Notes/README.md

 - Before **commit** cd to root directory, type ( **git add --all / git add -A** ) for all the changes
 - ( **git add .**) stage changes within the current director
 - Ways to add changes:
-  1.git add --all
+   - git add --all
-  2.git add -A
+   - git add -A
-  3.git add .
+   - git add .
-  4.git add * ( track all changes except the deleted ones )
+   - git add * ( track all changes except the deleted ones )
-  5.git add file-name
+   - git add file-name
-  6.git add file-path ( i.e folder/file name )
+   - git add file-path ( i.e folder/file name )
-  7.git add *.file extension ( to add all by file extension i.e " .txt " excluding deleted files or the files in the sub-folder )
+   - git add *.file extension ( to add all by file extension i.e " .txt " excluding deleted files or the files in the sub-folder )

 ## How to reset changes:
 - before **commit** run -> ( **git reset** ) in the root directory